-Publication date: 28 November 2017
+Publication Date: 28 November 2017

-Reviewed by Meghan Brester
+Review by Meghan Brester

 The Year of the Knife by G D Penman is a paranormal crime-fiction novel set in an urban fantasy world quite similar to our own.
 The action takes place in 2015 in a very different looking America, ruled by the British and accustomed to the use of magic within the government.
 The title refers to the calling card of a series of violent slasher murders, in which the killers scream, “It is the Year of the Knife!”